MicrosoftDocs/win32/desktop-src/WsdApi/hello-message.md

     SequenceId=&quot;urn:uuid:369a7d7b-5f87-48a4-aa9a-189edf2a8772&quot;
     MessageNumber=&quot;14&quot;>
 </wsd:AppSequence></code></pre></td>
 <td>Contains application sequencing information, which helps to maintain the sequence of messages even if they are received out of order.
-The AppSequence is validated as described in [AppSequence Validation Rules](appsequence-validation-rules.md).</td>
+The AppSequence is validated as described in <a href="appsequence-validation-rules">AppSequence Validation Rules</a>.</td>
 </tr>
 <tr class="odd">
 <td>Address</td>
 <td><pre class="syntax" data-space="preserve"><code><wsa:Address>
     urn:uuid:37f86d35-e6ac-4241-964f-1d9ae46fb366
 </wsa:Address></code></pre></td>
 <td>Contains the endpoint address.
-This addressed may be referenced in a [Resolve](resolve-message.md) message.</td>
+This addressed may be referenced in a <a href="resolve-message">Resolve</a> message.</td>
 </tr>
 <tr class="even">
 <td>Types</td>